INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Satelite Data Analysis/02 - Earth Observation Platforms/02 - Earth Observation Platforms.md

 Usually in standby at a **height greater than airplanes, but lower than satellites**.
 They have engines on the side that keeps them in position.
 	They can provides continuous data (videos), unlike satellites.

 ### Spaceborne sensing
-*This course will focus on **Spaceborne Remote Sensing**, so this of interest.*
+*This course will focus on **Spaceborne Remote Sensing**, so this is of interest.*

-They provide **periodic acquisitions**
-	*Not continuous, there is a break between each capture...*
+They provide **periodic acquisitions**, not continuous (there is a break between each capture...)

-Biggest advantage of this solution is that satellites — even though they are expensive to build and put into orbit — lives there for an extended period of time, ending in a **low per-datum cost** as we can collect thousands of photos for 10 to 15 years.
+Biggest advantage of this solution is that satellites—even though they are expensive to build and put into orbit—lives there for an extended period of time, ending in a **low per-datum cost** as we can collect thousands of photos for 10 to 15 years.

 **Space segment** (satellite) possess a very **low storage capacity**.
 Data from the sensors is volatile and must be transferred to the ground segment quickly.
 **Ground segment** (mission control on earth) is mostly here to remotely supervise the satellite
 	*back up data, know where the satellite is, where it is taking the images from, how to orientate it ...*